The Gray-Haired Witnesses for Justice are conducting a Hunger Strike at the Department of Justice Headquarters in Washington, DC on June 21, 2010.

 Our primary focus is the case of the Mississippi Scott Sisters, Jamie and Gladys, whose almost 16 yrs of unjust incarceration is a shocking revelation of the pure nothingness with which our lives are deemed in the eyes of this society and world, where such egregious travesties of justice are heaped upon our women with hate-filled arrogance and in plain view!
 In 1994, the State of Mississippi sentenced Jamie and Gladys Scott to consecutive double-life terms each for two counts of armed robbery they did not commit.
 They did not have prior criminal records, vigorously maintained their innocence, approximately $11 was said to have been netted, no one was harmed or injured and no weapon was ever recovered.

+In January, 2010, Jamie Scott suffered failure of both kidneys.
+The combination of absymal health care under deplorable conditions has culminated in her steep decline to stage 5 (end stage) kidney disease.
 Jamie Scott has now effectively been sentenced to death.
 We must address this specific issue with urgency and demand that an Inspection and Observation Team be allowed into the Pearl, MS prison where Jamie Scott is being held for independent evaluation, as well as call on this government to free Jamie and Gladys Scott, wrongfully convicted and with no business being incarcerated in the first place!
 The case of the Scott Sisters is a horrific representation of the cases of countless other Black and poor women who have been denied the benefits of true justice and been incarcerated wrongly and in the process punishing, injuring and destroying Black families and children across the nation.

 The Gray-Haired Witness are calling on all people of good will to fast and strike and resist with us across the nation on this day.
 The greatest asset we have is our body, mind and spirit and our willingness to step out of the daily flow of life and stand tall for what is right and just.
 In the tradition of race women throughout history and our survival, we declare our presence and we will not be silent and we are not afraid.
+Our lives have prepared us to come to this place, at this time.

 STAND WITH US IN WASHINGTON, DC AND HELP TO BUILD THIS EVENT.